syntasso/kratix-docs/docs/workshop/part-i/02-installing-a-promise.md

 ```

 You will notice that there are two Kustomizations created.
 When scheduling
-Works, Kratix will separate the documents based on their GVK (Group, Version,
+workloads, Kratix will separate the documents based on their GVK (Group, Version,
 Kind):

 - Custom Resource Definition (as defined